Rahul Pandharipande

 concern moduli spaces, enumerative invariants associated to moduli spaces, such as Gromov–Witten invariants and Donaldson–Thomas invariants, and the cohomology of the moduli space of curves.
 His father Vijay Raghunath Pandharipande was a renowned theoretical physicist who worked in the area of nuclear physics.

 Educational and professional history

 He received his A.B. from Princeton University in 1990 and his PhD from Harvard University in 1994 with a thesis entitled `A Compactification over the Moduli Space of Stable Curves of the Universal Moduli Space of Slope-Semistable Vector Bundles'.
 His thesis advisor at Harvard was Joe Harris.
 After teaching at the University of Chicago and the California Institute of Technology, he joined the faculty as Professor of Mathematics at Princeton University in 2002.
 In 2011, he accepted a Professorship at ETH Zürich.
+In 2022, he was awarded an honorary degree - Doctor of Science from the University of Illinois Urbana-Champaign.